apoorv-kushwaha/PES2MP-IPython/README.md

+# This reporesotary has been moved!
-# UPDATED VERSION MAY BE OBTAINED AT : https://github.com/QuantumDynamicsLab/PES2MP/
+## UPDATED VERSION MAY BE OBTAINED AT : https://github.com/QuantumDynamicsLab/PES2MP/

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8232313.svg)](https://doi.org/10.5281/zenodo.8232313) <br>